firmai/ImputeGAP/docs/generation/source/tutorials.rst

     exp.show()

-All feature extractors developed in ImputeGAP are available in the ``ts.extractors`` module, which can be listed as follows:
+All feature extractors developed in ImputeGAP are available in the ``ts.extractors`` module.
+They can be listed as follows:

 .. code-block:: python